Derpford/pathways/pathways.md

 To use a Cross Path, you must ask one of your allies to help you.
 If they agree, they skip their next turn in combat.

-If they agree to perform a Cross Path, then you must both choose a Path to attack with, and decide which of those Paths the defender will get their dice from.
+If they agree to perform a Cross Path, then you must both choose a Path to attack with.
 You and your partner both roll, as if you are both performing regular SP attacks at the same time, and you combine the rolls to get the final result.
-However, you cannot use Blazes (unless otherwise stated; see Advancement). **Your opponent only rolls the defense dice from ONE of the two Paths you used.**
+However, you cannot use Blazes (unless otherwise stated; see Advancement). **Your opponent only rolls the defense dice from ONE Path.**

 This has potential to not only do more SP damage than a regular attack, but also to do damage to enemies that neither of you could hurt on your own.